JakovTomasic/no-headache.nix/doc/dev.md

 If you don't know what are `configs.nix` or compat env files or haven't read the README.md this is a wrong place to be right now.
 See you later, maybe :)

+## Main devshell

+The main devshell is the devshell used for developing this project itself as well as changing and using custom configuration.

+When entering devshell in flake, the flake copies whole project directory (only git files) to the nix store.
+You can get that path with `absPath = self.outPath;`.

-## Changing main devshell
+Changing main devshell:
 When you change anything from the main dev shell you need to exit current shells and re-enter them.
 That'll trigger a rebuild.
 On a build, all files are copied to nix store and used there so changing e.g. default.nix won't take effect until you rebuild the shell.

-The main devshell is the devshell used for developing this project itself as well as changing and using custom configuration.

 ## Basic run